hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 #### Positioning

-Applied filters should be positioned as close as possible relative to the data set to help the user maintain the context of what has been filtered upon.
+Applied filters should be positioned as close as possible relative to the data set to help the user understand what has been filtered upon.
 In practice this is most often directly above the data set.

 **Ex 2.0: Between the filter bar and the data set**

 ![Applied filters with filter bar positioning](/assets/patterns/filter-patterns/applied-filters-positioning-filter-bar.png)

-**Ex 2.1: Above the data set with filters oriented in a sidebar**
+**Ex 2.1: Above the data set with filters positioned in a sidebar**

 ![Applied filters with filter sidebar](/assets/patterns/filter-patterns/applied-filters-positioning-sidebar.png)

-If the filters are oriented in a page-level sidebar the layout can be simplified by excluding the applied filters and including an action to clear all of the filters within the sidebar itself.
+If the filters are positioned in a page-level sidebar the layout can be simplified by excluding the applied filters and including an action to clear all of the filters within the sidebar itself.

+With this method, the filter values being applied to the dataset are already displayed and implied in the sidebar.

-**Ex 2.2: Excludes the applied filters when oriented in a sidebar**
+**Ex 2.2: Excludes the applied filters when positioned in a sidebar**

 ![Applied filters with clear all in the sidebar](/assets/patterns/filter-patterns/applied-filters-positioning-sidebar-clear-all.png)